Chicago school (architecture): First Chicago School

-Some of the distinguishing features of the Chicago School are the use of steel-frame buildings with masonry cladding (usually terra cotta), allowing large plate-glass window areas and limiting the amount of exterior ornamentation.
+Some of the distinguishing features of the Chicago School are the use of steel-frame buildings with masonry cladding (usually terracotta), allowing large plate-glass window areas and limiting the amount of exterior ornamentation.
 Sometimes elements of neoclassical architecture are used in Chicago School skyscrapers.
 Many Chicago School skyscrapers contain the three parts of a classical column.
 The lowest floors functions as the base, the middle stories, usually with little ornamental detail, act as the shaft of the column, and the last floor or two, often capped with a cornice and often with more ornamental detail, represent the capital.

 The "Chicago window" originated in this school.
 It is a three-part window consisting of a large fixed center panel flanked by two smaller double-hung sash windows.
 The arrangement of windows on the facade typically creates a grid pattern, with some projecting out from the facade forming bay windows.
 The Chicago window combined the functions of light-gathering and natural ventilation; a single central pane was usually fixed, while the two surrounding panes were operable.
 These windows were often deployed in bays, known as oriel windows, that projected out over the street.

 Architects whose names are associated with the Chicago School include Henry Hobson Richardson, Dankmar Adler, Daniel Burnham, William Holabird, William LeBaron Jenney, Martin Roche, John Root, Solon S. Beman, and Louis Sullivan.
 Frank Lloyd Wright started in the firm of Adler and Sullivan but created his own Prairie Style of architecture.

 The Home Insurance Building, which some regarded as the first skyscraper in the world, was built in Chicago in 1885 and was demolished in 1931.